 111 E Cesar Chavez St | P6 recently debuted their brand new rooftop space at The LINE Austin downtown.
 The rooftop bar offers panoramic views of Lady Bird Lake and serves as one of the best new hangouts for dining, drinks, and games.
 The menu features Mediterranean shared plates by Executive Chef Justin Ermini and cocktails shaken (or stirred) by Beverage Director Brian Floyd.

 701 Congress Ave | Located in the heart of Downtown, the Intercontinental Stephen F. Austin Hotel has one of the best patios in town, complete with refreshing cocktails and the most incredible view of Congress Avenue, the State Capitol, and the historic Paramount Theatre.
 In addition to the wonderful view, you can enjoy Stephen F. Austin’s great happy hour deals from the terrace every Sun – Thurs from 5:00 p.m. to 7:00 p.m. and 9:00 p.m. to 11:00 p.m.
-The menu features a 5-6-7 special that includes $5 local Texas drafts, $6 wines by the glass, and $7 speciality cocktails including mojitos, palomas, whiskey sours and more.
+The menu features a 5-6-7 special that includes $5 local Texas drafts, $6 wines by the glass, and $7 specialty cocktails including mojitos, Palomas, whiskey sours, and more.

-98 San Jacinto Blvd | Ciclo (the restaurant on the bottom floor of Four Seasons) just launched a bomb happy hour with free valet parking.
-Details below!
-They also have a seriously dreamy patio.
-The Happy Hour at the latin-infused Texas kitchen is available seven days a week from 5-7 p.m. at the bar, on the outdoor covered terrace and the back lawn.
+98 San Jacinto Blvd | They also have a seriously dreamy patio.
+The Happy Hour at the Latin-infused Texas kitchen is available seven days a week from 5-7 p.m. at the bar, on the outdoor covered terrace, and on the back lawn.
 Guests visiting during happy hour can utilize the hotel’s valet parking for FREE from 5-8 p.m.
 The menu includes rotating wine selection available for $5 a glass and $20 a bottle, draft beer for $5 a glass, rotating house cocktail for $5 each; as well as Boquitas tacos for $4 and Postres (dessert) for $3.

 200 Lavaca St. | Brunching on TRACE’s patio is a must here in Austin.
-While one should partake in their infamous themed brunches along with specialty menu items and cocktails year round, they’re even more enjoyable now that patio weather is among us.
+While one should partake in their infamous themed brunches along with specialty menu items and cocktails year-round, they’re even more enjoyable now that patio weather is among us.

-1601 E 6th St | Il Brutto is the perfetto spot to break bread (literally) with friends & family, offering multiple options for small and large parties – including the beautiful oak-shaded patio.
+1601 E 6th St | Il Brutto is the perfect spot to break bread (literally) with friends & family, offering multiple options for small and large parties – including the beautiful oak-shaded patio.
 Groups can choose from a variety of family-style chef’s menus featuring Italian faves such as lasagna alla bolognese, margherita pizza & tiramisù.

 3121 Palm Way #101 | Guests can enjoy Reverse Happy Hour every Friday & Saturday from 11 p.m. – 2 a.m.
 The happy hour menu will feature select wines, beers and craft cocktails at $5; half off select bottles of wine; and unbeatable $5-$10 specials on snacks, starters, small plates, large plates and pizzas.
-New happy hour menu items include Roasted Red Beet Hummus, Guacamole, Salmon Ceviche, Jumbo Lump Crab Cake, and Fried Fish Sandwich.
-The Reverse Happy Hour will complement Second Bar + Kitchen Domain NORTHSIDE’s existing Happy Hour (daily from 3-6 p.m.) and will be available in the dining area, outdoor patio, and Lobby Lounge within the Archer Hotel Austin.
 See Second Bar + Kitchen Domain NORTHSIDE’s new Happy Hour menu HERE.

 10901 Domain Dr. | The Water Trough at Lone Star Court is a go-to watering hole where guests can enjoy bites and sips, only just a few steps away from the hustle and bustle of The Domain.
 The Water Trough overlooks Lone Star Court’s courtyard, pool and outdoor fire pits.
 Signature cocktails include The Chill Cowboy and the new refreshing spring sip, the Wimberley made with Dripping Springs Gin, elderflower and grapefruit liqueurs, lemon, and topped with Richard’s Rainwater.

 6700 Burnet Road | Here’s another dog-friendly establishment.
 Bring your pup because not only is the patio actually a dog park at the Yard Bar, there are also menu items for four-legged friends too.
 While you enjoy a drink and the Texas outdoors, your dog can eat some house-made dog treats and enjoy a Bone Star Dog Beer, made of beef and veggie stock.
 And oh yeah, humans can order off a menu offering shared snacks and sandwiches, along with alcoholic beverages.